hov172/MacOS-Bookmarks-Backup-Tool/README.md

 ## Features

 - **Dual Interface**: Use the intuitive GUI for easy operation or the robust CLI for scripting.
-- **Multi-Browser Support**: Works with Chrome, Edge, Firefox, and Safari.
+- **Multi-Browser Support**: Works with Chrome, Edge, Firefox, Safari, and OpenAI ChatGPT Atlas.
 - **Profile Management**: Automatically detects and manages multiple user profiles.
 - **Flexible Export/Import**:
     - Process any combination of browsers and profiles.
-    - Save backups to a custom location and automatically create ZIP archives.
+    - Save backups to a custom location, automatically create ZIP archives, or toggle `Zip after export` per run.
 - **Scheduled Backups**:
     - Set up automated, recurring backup tasks (daily, weekly, or monthly).
 - **Configuration Management**: